 Experience the thrill and excitement of the Barossa Fine Wine Auction

 Whilst enjoying a delicious lunch matched with our region’s finest drops, you have the unique opportunity to bid on an iconic collection from Barossa’s most celebrated winemakers.

 Rare vertical collections of museum vintages, large formats, special releases and bespoke experiences hosted by your favourite winemakers are all on offer.

-The Barossa Wine Auction has been an integral part of the Barossa Vintage Festival since 1965 and distributes a share of its profits to the festival as well as charities, which will this year include the McGrath Foundation.
+The Barossa Wine Auction has been an integral part of the Barossa Vintage Festival since 1965 and distributes a share of its profits to the festival as well as charities.

 In 2015, the Barossa wine community embarked on an exciting evolution of this event, partnering with Langton’s Fine Wine Auction House, and by expanding its reach to wine collectors the world over, they have created a truly hallmark wine event that positions Barossa as Australia’s global wine region.